intel/libvpl/doc/surface_sharing_apis_overview.md

 Important note: there is no dependency between original handle and `mfxFrameSurface1` object for copy imported surface.
 They could be managed (i.e. deleted) independently.

-For Export case (for both Copy and Shared type) original `mfxFrameSurface1` and Exported `mfxSurfaceXXX` can be managed (i.e. `Release()`) independently, oneVPL RT manages dependency and keeps all required resources alive.
+For Export case (for both Copy and Shared type) original `mfxFrameSurface1` and Exported `mfxSurfaceXXX` can be managed (i.e. `Release()`) independently, Intel® VPL RT manages dependency and keeps all required resources alive.